 How long does your name stay in ChexSystems?

 5 Years.
 Accounts reported to ChexSystems can remain five years.
 You have the right to dispute information in your ChexSystems file either with ChexSystems or dispute directly with the bank that reported you to ChexSystems .
 If your dispute is successful you can be removed from ChexSystems prior to the 5 year reporting time period.
 Meanwhile, second chance banking provides account options for people looking to open a new account.

 What does it mean when you are in ChexSystems?

-It essentially means you’re blacklisted from opening a new account.
+Essentially it means you're blacklisted from opening a new account unless you find a bank that does not use ChexSystems.
 ChexSystems is a checking account reporting company that is used nationally by 80 percent of banks and credit unions.
-ChexSystems keeps track of people’s banking habits like bounced checks, excessive overdrafts, account abuse, check fraud, failing to pay negative balances on closed accounts and even bank inquiries when you apply for a bank account.
+ChexSystems keeps track of people's banking habits like bounced checks, excessive overdrafts, account abuse, check fraud, failing to pay negative balances on closed accounts and even bank inquiries when you apply for a bank account.

 How long does it take a bank to report to ChexSystems?